dwightwatson/rememberable/README.md

 ### Always enable

-You can opt-in to cache all queries of a model by setting the `$rememberFor` property with the number of minutes you want to cache results for.
+You can opt-in to cache all queries of a model by setting the `$rememberFor` property with the number of seconds you want to cache results for.
 Use this feature with caution as it could lead to unexpected behaviour and stale data in your app if you're not familiar with how it works.

 ### Cache flushing